Kirkwall & St Ola

 Orkney’s internal ferry services make it easy to visit many of our smaller islands where you’ll find many more quiet beaches, ancient sites, dog-friendly eateries and well-stocked village shops.

 On the shorter crossings (such as to Hoy, Flotta, Shapinsay, and Rousay, Egilsay and Wyre) you can stay in the car with your dog, or take them on deck to admire the views.
 Inside areas are also available for foot passengers with dogs.
-It’s best to book in advance via the Orkney Ferries website, especially in the summer.
+Booking in advance via the Orkney Ferries website is essential.

 Well-behaved dogs are also welcome on Orkney’s publicly-run buses on the mainland that link many of our attractions, beaches and coastal walks in an environmentally-friendly way.
 Pick up a bus and ferry timetable at the VisitScotland Kirkwall Visitor Information centre, or download from the Orkney Islands Council website.
 Some islands offer community-run bus services - visitors should check with providers before travelling to ask about access for dogs.